dbrevesf/dbrevesf.github.io/_posts/2018-08-16-Python-Revision---Section-XI---Advanced-Modules.md

 The execution will stop where the command ```pdb.set_trace()``` is written and we can use 'q' to quit.
 For further details, [click here!](https://docs.python.org/3/library/pdb.html "Here")

+___

+I hope it will be helpful to you and if there's any questions or something else, please, feel free to contact me.

+*Forte Abraço*